York Castle: 13th and 14th centuries

 Edward I gave wide-reaching powers to the sheriff of Yorkshire for enforcing law and order in the city of York, and the sheriffs established their headquarters in Clifford's Tower.
 During the wars against the Scots under both Edward and his son, York Castle also formed the centre of royal administration in England for almost half the years between 1298 and 1338.
 Many Westminster institutions followed the king north to York, basing themselves in the castle compound.
 The existing castle buildings were insufficient to house all the administrative institutions; a temporary building inside the castle was built for the Court of Common Pleas at the beginning of the period, and rebuilt on a larger scale during 1319–20.
 The Exchequer took over Clifford's Tower.
 Other buildings around the city had to be commandeered to absorb the overflow from the castle itself.
 As a result of the extended use of the castle for these purposes, the law courts at York Castle began to compete with those in London, a pattern that lasted into the 1360s.
 The castle eventually acquired its own mint in 1344, when Edward III decided to create a permanent mint in York Castle to produce gold and silver coins to serve the needs of the north of England.
 European coiners were brought to York to establish the facility.

-Henry III extended the castle's role as a gaol for holding a wide range of prisoners.
-The sheriff was responsible for the gaol at this time, and his deputy usually took the role of a full-time gaoler.
+Henry III extended the castle's role as a jail for holding a wide range of prisoners.
+The sheriff was responsible for the jail at this time, and his deputy usually took the role of a full-time jailer.
 Up to three hundred and ten prisoners were held in the castle at any one time.
 The conditions in which prisoners were held were "appalling", and led to the widespread loss of life amongst detainees.
 Prison escapes were relatively common, and many of them, such as the break-out by 28 prisoners in 1298, were successful.
 When the Military Order of the Knights Templar was dissolved in England in 1307, York Castle was used to hold many of the arrested knights.
 The castle mills, as former Templar property, returned to royal control at the same time.
-Edward II also used the castle as a gaol in his campaign against his rebellious barons in 1322, and after the Battle of Boroughbridge many of the defeated rebel leaders were executed at York Castle.
+Edward II also used the castle as a jail in his campaign against his rebellious barons in 1322, and after the Battle of Boroughbridge many of the defeated rebel leaders were executed at York Castle.

 By the end of the 14th century, the castle bailey was primarily occupied by the local county administration.
-It was used extensively as a gaol, with prisoners being kept in the various towers around the bailey.
+It was used extensively as a jail, with prisoners being kept in the various towers around the bailey.
 The old castle-guard system for securing the castle had changed into a system whereby the crown used rents from local royal lands to hire local guards for the castle.
 Increasingly, royalty preferred to stay at the Franciscan friary, between the castle and King's Staith on the Ouse, while their staff resided at St Mary's Abbey and St Andrew's Priory in the Fishergate area.